nhsconnect/gpconnect/index2.md

 * view a patient’s GP practice record
 * import or download medication and allergies information from this record
 *	manage a patient's GP appointments

+This provides better, safer, more convenient care for patients and save time for clinicians.
+It also helps meet targets under [NHS England’s improving access to general practice programme](https://www.england.nhs.uk/gp/gpfv/redesign/improving-access/).

 ## Capabilities ##